qrvey/partner-portal/docs/ui-docs/datasets/datasets.md

 **Append and Update Records** loads only the new and updated records whenever a scheduled process begins.

 You can determine when you want this to happen by configuring the scheduling options: when the refresh should begin (date and time), how often it should load, and when it should stop, if ever.

+Data Syncing is available for single-source datasets as well as datasets using joins.

 ## Activity Log